rrerrNet/Minetrix/README.md

 # Minetrix

 Minetrix is a Spigot/PaperMC plug-in for connecting your Minecraft server with a Matrix room.

+Battle tested at [rrerrNet][].

 ## Building / Installation